 Photo: Lila la Loop

-By the wayside around the Baldeneysee as well as on the neighboring hills and in private gardens grows the wild elderberry bush, also known as black elderberry or Sambucus nigra.
-It is easily recognized by its straight branches, unpaired foliage and spreading crown.
-These shrubs are fast-growing and can quickly reach a height of around seven meters and look like trees.
-In late spring/early summer, no white flowers sprout, which can form into plate-sized umbrella panicles.
+Along the roadside around the Baldeneysee The wild elderberry bush, also known as black elder or Sambucus nigra, grows on the surrounding hills and in private gardens.
+It is easily recognizable by its straight branches, odd-numbered leaves, and spreading crown.
+These shrubs are fast-growing and can quickly reach a height of around seven meters, resembling trees.
+In late spring/early summer, they produce small, white flowers that can form flat, plate-sized umbels.

 Black elderberry

-Many people along the paths around Baldeneysee usually only notice the elderflower in passing.
-Yet it is a fascinating natural phenomenon that adorns the hilly landscape around Baldeneysee with delicate, creamy white flowers every year in late spring.
-The elder bush, especially the black elder, is widespread in Europe and has been valued for centuries - both as a medicinal plant and as an ingredient in culinary delicacies.
+The elderflower blossom is often noticed casually by passersby along the paths around the Baldeneysee.
+Yet it is a fascinating natural phenomenon that adorns the hilly landscape around the Baldeneysee with delicate, creamy-white blossoms every year in late spring.
+The elderberry bush, especially the black elderberry, is widespread in Europe and has been valued for centuries – both as a medicinal plant and as an ingredient in culinary delicacies.

 Essential oils and flavonoids

-The fragrant flowers contain valuable essential oils and are rich in flavonoids, which, among other things, activate body cells and are considered free radical scavengers.
-Elderflowers are known to be used for the production of syrups, teas and aromatic drinks such as elderflower sparkling wine.
-Elderflower syrup is particularly popular, mixed with water or sparkling wine such as champagne, prosecco or cava to make a refreshing summer drink.
-The preparation as deep-fried cakes is less well known.
+The fragrant blossoms contain valuable essential oils and are rich in flavonoids, which, among other things, activate body cells and act as free radical scavengers.
+Elderflowers They are known to be used for making syrups, teas, and aromatic drinks such as elderflower champagne.
+They are particularly popular.
+Elderflower syrup, which, when mixed with water or sparkling wine such as Sekt, Prosecco, or Cava, makes a refreshing summer drink.
+Less well-known is its preparation as deep-fried cakes.

 Traditional naturopathy

-In addition to its use in the kitchen, elderflower also plays a role in traditional naturopathy.
-It is said to have a supportive effect on colds and feverish illnesses, as it has diaphoretic and anti-inflammatory properties.
+Besides its use in cooking, elderflower also plays a role in traditional herbal medicine.
+It is said to have a supportive effect on colds and feverish illnesses, as it possesses diaphoretic and anti-inflammatory properties.

 Myths and customs

-The blossoming of the elderberry is a sign of the transition to summer.
-The delicate blossoms are not only an enrichment for nature, but also for culture, as they play a role in numerous myths and customs.
-In many regions, elder is regarded as a protective tree and is said to bring good spirits into the home.
+The elderberry's flowering season signals the transition to summer.
+Its delicate blossoms are not only a boon to nature but also to culture, playing a role in numerous myths and customs.
+In many regions, elderberry is considered a protective tree, and it is said that it brings good spirits into the home.

 Natural ingredients